Meet Our Team

 Au.
 D, Owner

 Dr. Rachel Parkington earned her Doctorate in Audiology (Au.D) from The University of Northern Colorado and her Bachelor of Science (B.Sc) in Communication Disorders from The University of Massachusetts.
-Dr. Parkington is very active in her state and serves on the New Hampshire Deaf Child's Bill of Rights Council and is the president elect of the New Hampshire Academy of Audiology.
+Dr. Parkington is very active in her state and is currently the president of the New Hampshire Academy of Audiology.
 She is also a member of the Educational Audiology Association (EAA) Advocacy Committee and is the New Hampshire EAA State Representative.
 In her free time, she spends time with her husband, son, and twin girls enjoying the many outdoor activities that New Hampshire has to offer.

 Dr. Kerrie Nesbitt,